input-output-hk/partner-chains-smart-contracts/docs/SIPs/07-ModularisingTokenHandling.md

 `LockConfigOraclePolicy` is an NFT (and hence must be parameterized by a UTxO) that must be paid to a `LockConfigValidator` (which it uniquely identifies).
-`LockConfigValidator` never succeeds and has as datum
+`LockConfigValidator` never succeeds and has as its datum
 ```haskell
 data LockConfigDatum = LockConfigDatum
     { lockBoxValidatorAddress :: Address